fscorrupt/awesome-stars/README.md

 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager
 - [RandomNinjaAtk/docker-raromprocessor](https://github.com/RandomNinjaAtk/docker-raromprocessor) - RA ROM Processor is a Docker container that is used to aquire/orgainze/process/verify/dedupe/scrape a ROMs library automatically by matching ROMs to the RetroAchievement.org website Hash database.
 - [fieu/discord.sh](https://github.com/fieu/discord.sh) - Write-only command-line Discord webhooks integration written in 100% Bash script
-- [mag37/dockcheck](https://github.com/mag37/dockcheck) - A script checking updates for docker images without pulling - then selectively auto-update some/all containers.
+- [mag37/dockcheck](https://github.com/mag37/dockcheck) - CLI tool to automate docker image updates.
+No pre-pull, selective, notify, prune.
 - [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
 - [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!
 - [bugy/script-server](https://github.com/bugy/script-server) - Web UI for your scripts with execution management